 The truth is, you will not really know if they are married or not unless you know them.
 The men will start growing a beard after they get married.
-But some of the young men in the New Order group from Holmes County, Ohio, also wear beards before they are married.
+But in some groups, the young men also wear beards before they are married.
 So that is not a sure sign.

 I think the answer to this question would be "yes and no".
 The Amish know that to preserve their way of life they cannot allow too much modern technology into their circles.
 But I believe it is getting harder for them to keep it out.

 There are a few small groups of New Order Amish that allow electricity.
 The rest of them have always been able to come up with alternative sources of power for their businesses, etc.

 But so much of our business world today depends on phones and the internet to survive.